In this Article

 - Happier Babies: Research indicates that women who ate more dark chocolate during pregnancy went on to have happier and livelier babies.
 The study also indicated that chocolate safeguards babies from maternal stress.

 - Balances Cholesterol Levels: The flavonoids in dark chocolate can help check escalation of cholesterol levels when pregnant.
-They also facilitate better flow of blood by making the blood vessels elastic.
+They also facilitate a better flow of blood by making the blood vessels elastic

 - Nutrient Content: Chocolate contains many nutrients such as iron and magnesium which are helpful in improving haemoglobin count and encouraging the metabolism of fatty acids.